 Information You Provide.

 - In connection with your use of the Service, we may ask you to provide, or you may otherwise choose to submit, certain information about you.
 This may include information about you that can be used to contact or identify you (“Personal Information”).
-Personal Information includes, but is not limited to, your name, phone number, email address and home and business postal addresses.
+Personal Information includes, but is not limited to, your name, phone number, and email address.

 - We also collect the other information that you provide as part of registration to create an account or when contacting Zimperium or using certain interactive features of the Site (such as the content of any request you submit to Zimperium via the Site, hint questions and answers to remember your account password (if applicable), zip code (on its own) and individual preferences) (“Non-Identifying Information”).